Jack Fox (actor): Career

-He then moved onto Andrew Davies's ITV/Masterpiece (PBS) produced Sanditon (2020-present), in which he played manipulative and narcissistic Edward Denham, opposite Theo James and Rose Williams. in 2021, a return to comedy-drama followed, this time in a new format, eighteen ten-minute episodes, produced by Clerkenwell Films and directed by Elliot Hegarty.
+In 2021, a return to comedy-drama followed, this time in a new format, eighteen ten-minute episodes, produced by Clerkenwell Films and directed by Elliot Hegarty.
 Cheaters would see him work with Josh Maguire, Susan Wokoma, and Callie Cooke, in this acclaimed comedy.
+The Guardian described his role as "refreshingly honest and layered," stating, "Fox delivers a performance that makes the character's moral ambiguity both compelling and credible," The success of the show lead to it being nominated for a Royal Television Society award.

 At the start of 2022, he began production on Óskar Þór Axelsson’s Operation Napoleon, a film based on Arnaldur Indriðason's best selling book of the same name.
-He stars alongside Iain Glenn, Wotan Wilke Möhring, and Ólafur Darri Ólafsson.
+He stars alongside Iain Glen, Wotan Wilke Möhring, and Ólafur Darri Ólafsson.

+In 2024 Fox began work on Cheaters season 2, which was released later on in the year.
+Following on from the success of the first season the show was once again received well by critics, with The Guardian noting, "Jack Fox brings a nuanced blend of charm and vulnerability to his character, making the show's exploration of infidelity and personal growth both engaging and poignant," Due to the popularity of the show, there have been calls for further series, but there has been no official announcement thus far.